 Teacher Residency & Hybrid Programs

 Welcome!
 We are happy to have you as part of the Benerd School of Education teacher credentialing program.
-We partner with three external cohort groups, Aspire, Bay Area Teaching Training Institute (BATTI) and Teach Now.
+We partner with four external cohort groups, Alliance, Aspire, Bay Area Teaching Training Institute (BATTI) and Teach Now.
 Resources on this page are specific to teacher residents who are members of those groups.
 If you have any questions, please contact us at: email@example.com or 209-946-2277.

 CA Credentialing & Education Links